Anti-Romani sentiment: Contemporary antiziganism

 A 2011 report issued by Amnesty International states, "systematic discrimination is taking place against up to 10 million Roma across Europe.
 The organization has documented the failures of governments across the continent to live up to their obligations."

-Antiziganism has continued well into the 2000s, particularly in Slovakia, Hungary, Slovenia and Kosovo.
+Antiziganism has continued well into the 2000s, particularly in Slovakia, Hungary, Slovenia, and Kosovo.
 In Bulgaria, Professor Ognian Saparev has written articles stating that 'Gypsies' are culturally inclined towards theft and use their minority status to 'blackmail' the majority.
 European Union officials censured both the Czech Republic and Slovakia in 2007 for forcibly segregating Romani children from regular schools.

 The Council of Europe Commissioner for Human Rights, Thomas Hammarberg, has been an outspoken critic of antiziganism.
 In August 2008, Hammarberg noted that "today's rhetoric against the Roma is very similar to the one used by Nazi Germany before World War II.
 Once more, it is argued that the Roma are a threat to safety and public health.
 No distinction is made between a few criminals and the overwhelming majority of the Roma population.
 This is shameful and dangerous".

 According to the latest Human Rights First Hate Crime Survey, Romanis routinely suffer assaults in city streets and other public places as they travel to and from homes and markets.
 In a number of serious cases of violence against them, attackers have also sought out whole families in their homes or whole communities in settlements predominantly housing Romanis.
 The widespread patterns of violence are sometimes directed both at causing immediate harm to Romanis, without distinction between adults, the elderly, and small children and physically eradicating the presence of Romani people in towns and cities in several European countries.

+Romani people are often victims of violence committed by white power skinheads, neo-Nazis and white supremacists.